smartcontractkit/chainlink/examples/ropsten/README.md

 - Go to the Contracts tab
 - Paste your deployed Consumer contract address
-- You can get the API / JSON Interface from Remix:
+- You can get the API / JSON Interface from the `ConsumerABI.json` file or from Remix:
   - In Remix, go to the Compile tab
   - Select the Consumer contract from the drop-down
   - Click the Details button